Louisiana governor's goal: net zero greenhouse gases by 2050

 “The real unique part about it is this is a fossil fuel-driven state,” said Natalie Snider, senior director of coastal resilience for the Environmental Defense Fund.

-Gov. John Bel Edwards set out the goal in an order creating a climate initiatives task force to include members from state government, business, environmental justice, Indian tribes, academics and other areas.
+Gov. John Bel Edwards laid out the state's first goal for greenhouse gases in an order creating a climate initiatives task force to include members from state government, business, environmental justice, Indian tribes, academics and other areas.

 A second order signed Wednesday creates a state resilience officer and directs all state agencies to work with that person toward protecting and restoring Louisiana's vanishing coast.